 An informational website is an interesting phenomenon; it really has no start or finish.
 You can actually end up on any page by doing a Google search.
-People think of the Home page as the starting point, but your starting point may be another page that you landed on by typing in a search term like "balance support group bc."
-This search phrase will probably bring up one of our "inside pages" called Online Support Groups.
+People think of the Home page as the starting point, but your starting point may be another page that you landed on by typing in a search term like "vestibular rehab video bc."
+This search phrase will probably bring up one of our inside pages called "Gaining Balance Vestibular Rehabilitation Exercise Video."
 So, in this case, that would be your starting point.
 You might go to the Home page after that, but nothing is forcing you to, or even pointing you in that direction.

 A Website is Like a Magazine in a Pile of Magazines

 A website is very different from reading a book from cover to cover; it's more like picking up a magazine in your doctor's waiting room and opening it to an article in the middle of the publication.
 From there, you might look at the index or the front cover to see what else you might want to read.
 Or you might just flip around until you spot something that takes your fancy.
 You might even drop the magazine and grab another one from the pile since it's so easy to do, leaving several great articles in the first magazine unread.
 Finding an article that really resonated with you when you're back in the doctor's office a few weeks later may take you awhile or you may never manage to find it.
 This is all fine if you're sitting in a doctor's office, amusing yourself while waiting your turn.
 But that's not why you're visiting the BC Balance and Dizziness website.
 No one comes here for the entertainment; they come here for help.
 When you need help, you want to find it quickly and you want to be able to find it easily again later.